wix/stylable/site/docs/references/state-parameter-types.md

 ---
 id: references/state-parameter-types
-title: Parameter Types Pseudo-Classes
+title: Parameter Types to Use with Pseudo-Classes
 layout: docs
 ---

 Custom [pseudo-classes](./pseudo-classes.md) can either be simple or accept parameters.

-A custom state with no parameters is considered a [simple custom state](./pseudo-classes.md#simple-custom-states).
+A custom pseudo-class with no parameters is considered a [simple custom state](./pseudo-classes.md#simple-custom-states).

-When defining a custom pseudo-class that accepts a parameter:
+When defining a custom pseudo-class that can accept parameters:
 * You must provide a type validator.
 * You must define the parameter type.
 * Optionally you can provide each state definition with a `default value`, enabling it to be used without providing a parameter argument.